flagshipcompany/shopify-app-public/README.md

 ####Schedule Pickups
-From this page, you can schedule pickups for the shipments made through the Flagship for Shopify app.
+From this page, you can schedule pickups for the shipments made through the FlagShip for Shopify app.
 ![Pending Pickups](https://raw.githubusercontent.com/flagshipcompany/shopify-app-public/master/img/pending_pickups.png)

 * **Tracking Number**